 We begin with the assumption that one session can make a difference, and very often it does.

-Is Solution-Focused Brief Therapy in Illinois Better Than Other Counseling Approaches?
+Is Solution-Focused Brief Therapy Better Than Other Counseling Approaches?

 No counseling approach is superior to another.
 However, I can tell you that every time SFBT has been researched, it has been shown to be as effective as any other therapy approach.